Tobigreat/Car-Insurance-Analysis-/README.md

 ## Recommendation
 From the study, the following were recommended:
 1. The company should make more cars for commercial purposes
-2. To increase the revenue from car manufacture, organizations should focus more on single and married as their high-priority market in order to insure their cars
+2. To increase the revenue from car manufacturers, organizations should focus more on single and married as their high-priority market in order to insure their cars
 3. Other brand should also make their cars to be available and affordable.